sariabuqoura/CISSP/README.md

   * define acceptable risk level.
   * "This document is often used as the prrof that senior managemenet has exercised due diligence".
   * "Acceptable user Policy: define a level of acceptable perforamnce and expectiaon of behavior and activity".
+  * fewer document because they contain in general broad discussions of overview and goals.
 * Standards
   * Mandatory
   * define compulsory requirements for the homogenous use of hardware, software, technology, and security controls.